 I cried a lot my first year.
 I cried the day my whole class failed what I thought was a simple pre-test.
 I cried the day my kids wouldn’t sit down and be quiet while my supervisor was in the room.
 I cried the day a parent said that maybe her son would do better with an “older” teacher.
 And I cried the day I visited the home of one of my most difficult students and found her mother falling-down drunk before lunchtime.

 So what kept me in the game, especially that first year?
 Looking back, it took remarkably little to renew my sense of hope, or at least suggest that maybe all was not lost.
 I would come this close to throwing in the towel when a child would uncharacteristically come to class prepared, make a positive behavioral change, or help a classmate.
 I’d be sure I couldn’t make it through the day when someone would suddenly get subtraction or appear excited about a subject we were about to discuss.
 And just as I was about to give up, they’d finally sit still for a story or laugh at one of my jokes.

-This piece was originally written as a forward from the book, Why I Teach, a collection of inspirational true stories by Esther Wright, M.A. © 1999, Prima Publishing, Rocklin, CA. This excerpt is now the introduction to Becoming a Win-Win Teacher.
+This piece was originally written as a forward from the book, Why I Teach, a collection of inspirational true stories by Esther Wright, M.A. © 1999, Prima Publishing, Rocklin, CA. This excerpt is now the introduction to The Beginning Teacher’s Survival Guide: Win-Win Strategies for success.
 Photos show me with some of my students, Chartiers Elementary School, Pittsburgh, PA, mid-1970s.

 Please support this site: This website is an ongoing labor of love, with a fair number of expenses involved.
 Your support will help offset the cost of continual training, technical assistance, and translators, allowing me to continue to maintain the site, add helpful and inspiring new content and links, and keep the site ad-free.
 Donate here…